Your Net Worth Statement

 A net worth statement may include only the farm business, or it may include household and personal assets and debts as well.
 For business analysis purposes, only information pertaining to the farming operation is needed.
 Information about nonfarm assets and liabilities can be added in a separate section and used for analyzing debt repayment capacity.
 For a farm partnership, include only items owned or owed by the partnership, not by the partners individually.

 Most families make out a net worth statement as of December 31 or January 1 because this is the end of their accounting year.
 However, it is possible to develop a statement at any date and as often as needed.
 A blank form for completing a net worth statement is available at the end of this publication.
-You can also create your own net worth statement using Decision Tool Net Worth Statement.
-If you also want to create an income statement, cash flow statement and calculate financial performance measures use Decision Tool Complete Financial Statementsor the blank worksheets available in ISU Extension publication FM 1824/AgDM C3-56 Farm Financial Statements.
+If you want to create an income statement, cash flow statement and calculate financial performance measures use Decision Tool Complete Financial Statements or the blank worksheets available in ISU Extension publication FM 1824/AgDM C3-56 Farm Financial Statements.

 Assets are generally listed on the left-hand side and liabilities on the right-hand side.
 Both assets and liabilities are divided into current and fixed items.